grpc/proposal/A28-xds-traffic-splitting-and-routing.md

     }
     message Fraction {
       // Specifies the numerator.
-Defaults to 0. uint32 numerator = 1;
+Defaults to 0.
+      //

-      // Specifies the denominator.
-If the denominator specified is
+      // The implicit denominator is 1M.
+If the numerator specified is
-      // less than the numerator, the final fractional percentage
+      // bigger than the denominator, the final fractional percentage
       // is capped at 1 (100%).
-      uint32 denominator = 2;
+      uint32 numerator = 1;
     }

     oneof path_matcher {